robboyett/Becoming-an-AI-designer/index.md

 <!-- Creating a little more vertical space --><br/>

 ### Prototyping and workflows
+- A guide to AI prototyping for product managers, by Colin Matthews https://www.lennysnewsletter.com/p/a-guide-to-ai-prototyping-for-product
 - Why can’t services be launched in a day?
 Using a custom GPT to make a ‘real’ service and test business assumptions. https://medium.com/@robboyett/why-cant-services-be-launched-in-a-day-12298562827a

 > [!TIP]